pangeafate/partmatchingengine/README.md

 - Vector database for efficient similarity search
 - Session management for maintaining conversation context
 - Responsive design that works on desktop and mobile devices
+- Page number references in responses for better traceability
+- Optimized chunking strategy for PDF document data

 ## Tech Stack